eu-digital-identity-wallet/eudi-lib-android-rqes-ui/README.md

 #### Local file

-Start the signing process by providing your activity context and the URI of the selected file.
+Start the signing process by providing the context of your activity and the URI of the selected file.

 ```kotlin
 EudiRQESUi.initiate(